webpack/webpack.js.org/src/content/configuration/dev-server.md

 `string`

-Path to an SSL pfx file while used via CLI.
-In options, should be the bytestream of the PFX file.
+When used via the CLI, a path to an SSL .pfx file.
+If used in options, it should be the bytestream of the .pfx file.

 ```js
 pfx: '/path/to/file.pfx'